mukhtar-github/react-js/README.md

     </article>
   );
 };
-// Or Using Spread Operator
-function BookList() {
+// Or Using Spread Operator to spread the object as props. function BookList() {
   return (
     <section className="booklist">